Designing protocols - 9.3 - Editing assets

 Deck Location Select from dropdown list

-9.3.8 Editing thermal blocks
+9.3.11 Editing thermal blocks

-After they have been heated or cooled to the required temperature while located on the plate thermal module, they can be moved with a plate to e.g. the dispense head, to keep the plate warm or cool for longer.
+thermal blocks are used in conjunction with the plate thermal module, there are designs for use with 96 or 384 well plates.
+After they have been heated or cooled to the required temperature while located on the plate thermal module, they can be moved with a plate to e.g., the dispense head, to keep the plate warm or cool for longer.

-You can use multiple thermal blocks simultaneously on firefly e.g. to cool both a source and destination plate.
+You can use multiple thermal blocks simultaneously on firefly e.g., to cool both a source and destination plate.

 Property Form